 There are some studies in the WHO's EMF research database

-many of the other base station studies for technical flaws such as poor exposure assessment, symptom-reporting bias or inadequate control of confounders such as age.
+that report effects, however, it is not the quantity of experiments but the quality of the study that is important.
+Independent health experts have criticised many of the studies claiming effects for technical flaws such as poor exposure assessment, symptom-reporting bias or inadequate control of confounders such as age.
 In another example, an Austrian study

 from 2008, has since been withdrawn as it was reported that no base station was active during the period of the claimed cancer increase.

 states that '...there is no convincing scientific evidence that the weak RF signals from base stations and wireless networks cause adverse health effects.